coolcomputery/Loopover-Brute-Force-and-Improvement/README.md

 A RxC Loopover is a grid of cells with R rows and C columns, where each row and column can be slided, and each cell has a unique number (see https://loopover.gitlab.io/).
 The objective is to take a loopover with the numbers scrambled and slide them back into the solved order.
 Here rows will be indexed from 0 to R-1 (top-to-bottom), and columns will be indexed from 0 to C-1 (left-to-right).

-A (R,C,lr,lc) loopover, where lr and lc are sets of numbers, is a RxC loopover but with every row with its index in lr and every column with its index in lc being locked (unable to move).
-For example, a (4,4,[0,1],[0,2]) loopover is a 4x4 loopover but with rows 0 and 1 locked and columns 0 and 2 unable to move.
-The below grid shows the places that cannot move as a result of these restrictions, which will be called "locked cells", as "x"s:
+A RxC Loopover in the state (lr,lc), where lr and lc are binary strings of lengths R and C respectively, is a RxC loopover but with row r locked if lr[r]==0 and column c locked if lr[c]==0.
+Thus, every piece (r,c) s.t. lr[r]==0 and lc[c]==0 is locked, i.e. it cannot be moved.
+For example, a 4x4 Loopover in the state (0011,0101) looks like the following, where each locked piece is marked with an "x":

 ```
 x.x.